hackliff/sentinel/readme.md

 [![Circle CI](https://circleci.com/gh/hackliff/sentinel.svg?style=svg)](https://circleci.com/gh/hackliff/sentinel)

-__Sentinels__ are composable bots you can launch to monitor your things, and forget until something goes wrong.

 <h1 align="center">
   <br>
   <img width="400" src="sentinels.jpg">
   <br>
   <br>
 </h1>

+> Only the paranoid will survice

+Modern applications are mostly a composition of services [that will eventually fail][chaos].

+__Sentinel__ is a framework to monitor and handle distributed infrastructures, like modern microservice topologies or complex applications.

+__Sentinels__ are composable bots you can launch to monitor your things, and forget until something goes wrong.

 It is built out of of three components: